 There is no trick to how Nevada’s absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you’ve violated the law.
 Absolute speed limits are those that are posted alongside roadways.
 However, in no event is a motorist permitted to drive faster than 80 miles per hour.

 Speeding is a misdemeanor in Nevada.
 A violation carries up to six months in jail and/or a maximum $1,000 in fines.
+However, the fines cannot exceed $20 for each mile per hour over the limit or safe speed.
 Though speeding tickets typically don't lead to jail time.

 Depending on the situation, a speeding violation could lead to a “reckless driving” conviction.
 And a speeding violation that results in the death of another person could lead to vehicular manslaughter charges.
 Both of these offenses carry more serious penalties than a normal speeding ticket.

-Depending on how fast a motorist was going, a speeding violation will add one to five points to the motorist’s driving record.
+Depending on how fast a motorist was going, a speeding violation will generally add one to five points to the motorist’s driving record.
 Accumulating 12 or more points within a year leads to a six-month license suspension.
+However, the judge can reduce a speeding offense to a non-moving violation, which carries no points.